thesuhas/CS302-SE-Notes/Unit 3/Software Quality.md

 - **Attribute**: measurable physical or abstract property of an entity.
 - **Measure**: Quantitative indication of extent, amount, or size of some attribute. **Eg**: Number of errors
-- **Metric**: Measure to degree of which a system, component or process possesses a given attribute. **Eg**: Number of errors per person hours expended.
+- **Metric**: Measure to degree of which a system, component or process possesses a given attribute.
+Calculation between two measures. **Eg**: Number of errors per person hours expended.

 ### Properties of Metric